OGRECave/ogre/Docs/src/manual/compositor.md

 know which textures may or will be used during the pass so resource transitions and barriers can be issued in explicit APIs like DX12 and Vulkan.

+-   is_prepass \[yes|no\];

+Indicates this is a prepass render.
+HlmsPbs implementation will render a GBuffer with normals and shadow mapping information.
+See ScreenSpaceReflections sample for an example on how to use it.

+-   use_prepass \<GBuffer\> \[reflectionBuffer\]

+Indicates this pass will take advantage of the data generated during the prepass, which means depth buffer writes may be forced to off; normals will be sourced for the GBuffer.
+And if present, a reflection texture will be used for calculating SSR (Screen Space Reflections).

 ### stencil {#CompositorNodesPassesStencil}